-As of April 22, 2010 the EPA Renovate, Repair & Painting (RRP) rule requires any property manager, landlord, or contractor (general contractor, painter, plumber, carpenter, electrician, etc.) to use lead-safe work practices when working on their rental units, if the unit was built prior to 1978.
-(See other exemptions below.)
+As of April 22, 2010 the EPA’s Renovate, Repair & Painting (RRP) rule requires any property manager, landlord, or contractor (general contractor, painter, plumber, carpenter, electrician, etc.) to use lead-safe work practices when working on their rental units, if the unit was built prior to 1978 (see other exemptions below).
 Not only do they have to use lead-safe work practices, they must be trained and certified to do so—even to do work on their own properties.

 All property managers, landlords, and contractors are encouraged to become certified renovators.
 This certification must be obtained BEFORE work begins on their properties.
 Until then, they should use a contractor that is RRP certified.
-(Another landlord that is certified and has obtained “firm” certification can also do the work.)
+Another landlord that is certified and has obtained “firm” certification can also do the work.
 To become an EPA RRP certified renovator you must attend an 8-hour course.
 The RPOA provides this course at a low cost to its members.
 Check the RPOA event calendar for a list of the upcoming courses.
 Be aware that, because of regulations, class size is very limited—so, register as soon as possible.
 Once completing the class, landlords must also obtain “firm” certification from the EPA which cost $300.

 As a renovator you are responsible for: